 What is one of the most useful lessons you learned being a boatman for Martin Litton?

 I learned all my big water boating skills in those early years in Grand Canyon, by making mistakes, being patient and paying attention.
 Martin was the ultimate inspiration; we as guides were the “get it done” team.

 What makes the rivers of Idaho unique from other regions?

 Idaho rafting offers a lot of big rivers with the largest percentage of public lands of any state outside of Alaska.
 Even in the late summer, when river flows are lowest, the huge drainage systems of the Snake and Salmon Rivers always have plenty of water.
 The nearly pristine wilderness areas and lack of large population centers set the stage for the best of the best in whitewater rafting.
-The Salmon River system is at the top of that list as a huge natural free flowing river.
+The Salmon River system is at the top of that list as a natural free-flowing river.